geomel/SCAP/README.md

-# SCAP = Smart Contracts Analytics Platform
+# SCQAP = Smart Contracts Quality Analysis Platform
-Smart Contracts Quality Analytics Platforms by Software Engineering Group @UoM.
+SCQAP was created to facilitate the analysis of Smart Contracts from a Software Quality and Gas efficiency perspective.
+We have implemented a public repository of Solidity SC metrics accessible via a public REST API along with a web based client, where researchers can easily examine a massive number of smart contracts metrics with various charts and correlation diagrams.

+You can find SCQAP instance at: <a href="http://195.251.210.147:8065/index.php">SCQAP</a>